-- NEVER leave children unattended in or around an automobile, not even with the windows down.
+- NEVER leave children alone in or around vehicles, not even with the windows down.
 This applies to pets as well.

-- Keep vehicles lockes at all times, even at home, and remind your friends and neighbors to do the same.
-Unlocked cars pose a risk to children who are naturally curious and often fearless.
+- Keep vehicles locked at all times, even at home, & remind your friends & neighbors to do the same.
+Unlocked cars pose a risk to children who are naturally curious & often fearless.

-- Teach your children the dangers of a car and let them know it is not a toy or playground.
+- Teach your children the dangers of a car & let them know it is not a toy or playground.

 - Make your child as visible as possible.
 Place rear-facing car seats in the middle of the back seat.